This coin came up as I was looking for specimens for my Warwick Keynote in July. It won’t appear there but some coins of Liberia may.

 The token is designed not only to circulate as money but also to carry with it a popular abolitionist message.
 The appeal is to humanity of the enslaved.
 The specific token type above has its design origins in British abolitionist tokens of the previous century:

-More examples here and this possible prototype.
+More examples here and this medallion.
 Notably the American version has a woman and the ‘Am I not a Woman and a Sister’ legend.
 Notice that the date is many years earlier than Sojourner Truth’s famous speech on May 29, 1851 in Akron, Ohio, the speech we now know as the ‘Ain’t I a Woman’ Speech.
 The earliest printed version of this speech has no such line in it.
 The first version was published on June 21, 1851 by Marcus Robinson, a close associate of Truth and the secretary of the Convention.

 We call it the ‘Ain’t I a Woman’ speech because of Gage’s version published in May 1863 in which the speech is re-crafted in a parody of Southern Dialect: Truth was born and raised in NY in a Dutch speaking household.
 The refrain of ‘Ain’t I a Woman’ was inserted in four times.
 The new refrain was as demonstrated by the tokens such as that illustrated above an accepted and common abolitionist plea one that is combined with the image of the slave as down trodden, in need of external salvation, begging for mercy.
 Gage brought all these prejudices and more to her rewriting of the speech to sound as she and her audience thought a former slave woman should speak.
 Stealing the Truth.